ckeditor/ckeditor4/tests/plugins/tabletools/manual/integrations/clipboard/nestedtable.md

 **Procedure:**

-1. Make a selection containing 1x2 selections (1 column with 2 rows) in second table
+1. Select a single column (1 column with 2 rows) in the second table.
 2. Copy it.
-3. Select a single last cell in first table.
+3. Select a single last cell in the first table.
-4. Paste
+4. Paste.

 **Expected result:**